Analytics glossary · cross-sport

 Per-touch efficiency.
 The gold standard for skill-position value.

 Total EPA divided by plays.
 Filters out volume, shows you how valuable a player is when they're involved.
-A player with 0.25 EPA/play on 200 touches is more impactful per touch than one with 0.15 EPA/play on 300 touches — even if totals are similar.
+A player with 0.25 EPA/play on 200 touches is more impactful per touch than one with 0.15 EPA/play on 300 touches, even when their counting stats look comparable.

 Share of plays that gain positive EPA.